naiquevin/lookupy/README.md

-Lookupy is a Python library that provides a [Django](http://djangoproject.com/) [QuerySet](https://docs.djangoproject.com/en/1.5/ref/models/querysets/) like interface to query (select and filter) data (dicts and list of dicts).
-Needless to say, some code and ideas are shamelessly copied from Django's core!
+Lookupy is a Python library that provides a [Django](http://djangoproject.com/) [QuerySet](https://docs.djangoproject.com/en/1.5/ref/models/querysets/) like interface to query (select and filter) data (list of dicts).
+Needless to say, few bits of code and ideas are shamelessly copied from Django's core!

 It actually started off as a library to parse and extract useful data out of HAR (HTTP Archive) files but along the way I felt that a